From Handshakes to Hashtags — How Five Generations Lost Trust in Renting | IDEAL Framework by Jimmy Ng

 2000s–2015

-The Internet Era: Listings Went Online, Trust Didn't
+Internet Era — Listings Went Online, Trust Didn’t

-Craigslist, Kijiji, and early rental platforms moved listings online.
-Suddenly a landlord in Vancouver could receive 50 applications from people they'd never met.
-A renter in Mumbai could browse apartments in Toronto before their flight landed.
+Craigslist, Kijiji, and early rental portals moved listings from newspaper classifieds to the web.
+A landlord in Vancouver could receive dozens of applications from people they had never met.
+A renter in another country could browse Canadian apartments before their visa was approved.

 How trust worked: Barely.
-Online listings created reach without verification.
-Scammers discovered that a professional-looking ad and an urgent tone could extract deposits from people who couldn't visit in person.
-The fraud era began.
+Online reach without verification.
+Fraudsters discovered that a polished ad and urgent tone could extract deposits from people who had no way to physically confirm a property.

 2016–Today

-How trust worked: It often doesn't.
-Platform optics replace verification.
-Speed replaces due diligence.
-The safe path is slower than the unsafe path — and that's why fraud thrives.
+How trust works now: It often doesn’t.
+Platform optics and speed replace verification.
+The safe path is slower and more fragmented than the unsafe path — so many people default to risk.

-The shift: In 70 years, renting went from "I know your neighbour" to "I don't know if you're real."
-The trust infrastructure that once existed was never replaced by a digital equivalent.
-The IDEAL Framework is that replacement — starting with Identify.
+The shift: In 70 years, renting moved from “I know your neighbour” to “I don’t know if you’re real.”
+The human trust infrastructure that once existed was never replaced by a digital equivalent.
+IDEAL is that missing infrastructure — starting with Identify.

 02 · The Trust Timeline: What Changed and When